Connect with us

 • Texas

-States With No Sports Betting Legislation In 2025
+States With No Sports Betting Legislation In 2026

-There are less than a dozen states that have not yet hopped on the sports betting bandwagon.
+There are fewer than a dozen states that have not yet hopped on the sports betting bandwagon.
 Their disinterest or hesitation could stem from a variety of reasons, but it is possible they want to sit back and see how this plays out for other states.
 One of the strongest motivating factors for many of the states that have moved forward is the economic benefit.

 States struggling financially see the benefit of this type of massive revenue stream.
 Smaller states may hesitate simply due to facing a small customer base.
 With interstate gambling compacts now in question due to the reinterpretation of the Wire Act, sharing bettor pools is off the table until that is sorted out, which could deter state lawmakers in smaller or less populous states.